JolietCyborgs4241/cyborg_sensing/README.md

     * Until this time, the vision-processing system can be running and actively scanning the robot's surroundings

-    * Any potential or incorrect targets detected before the start of autonomous mode can either be explicitly purged from the vision-procssing system once the "Start of Autonomous Mode" signal is given to the cv_robo modules
+    * Any potential or incorrect targets detected before the start of autonomous mode can either be explicitly purged from the vision-processing system once the "Start of Autonomous Mode" signal is given to the cv_robo modules

     * Any potential or incorrect targets detected before the start of autonomous modeAutonomous Active:  Accept command from cv_robo only at this time and ignore other command inputs

-  * Autonomous Inactive:  Accept only human-genersted inputs and ignore any comands from the cv_robo module
+  * Autonomous Inactive:  Accept only human-generated inputs and ignore any commands from the cv_robo module

-    * Whether or not the cv_robo module nees to be told that autonomous mode is no longer actice is something that can be decided later
+    * Whether or not the cv_robo module needs to be told that autonomous mode is no longer active is something that can be decided later

     * It seems there would be no negative side effects if the vision-processing system continues to operate during the competition and logs objects it sees as well as other sensor inputs as these might be useful for later analysis